Paula Weston

 What other jobs have you had?

-I was a journalist for 13 years, covering eclectic rounds from police and courts to entertainment.
-(During that time I was a book, film and TV reviewer for a few years until someone worked out I was having too much fun.)
+I was a print journalist for 13 years, covering rounds from police and courts to human interest and politics.
+During that time I was also book, film and TV reviewer.

 What themes are recurring in your stories?

-ike many writers, I like to explore how people deal with the consequences of their actions.
+Like many writers, I like to explore how people deal with the consequences of their actions.
 With the Rephaim series, I’ve given that theme a twist by having a narrative character dealing with the consequences of actions she doesn’t remember.
-I also tend to write about characters who feel they don’t belong – and how they get past that.
+I also tend to write about characters who feel they don’t belong – and how they learn to be okay with that.

 What have been the highlights of your career?

-After writing for 16 years (with five other manuscripts in my bottom draw), the two-book contract with Text Publishing for the Rephaim series changed my life.
-To have Text then sign me for books 3 & 4of the series before Shadows was released was also a huge moment.
+After writing for 16 years (with five other manuscripts in my bottom draw), the four-book contract with Text Publishing for the Rephaim series (Shadows, Haze Shimmer and Burn) changed my life.
+To then have Text sign a new stand-alone book, The Undercurrent, was another major moment.

 Where have your works been published?